 - The Museum Library is currently open to the public by appointment only.
 More information on scheduling is available at ncartmuseum.org/art/library.

 - Iris restaurant is closed until further notice.

 Wednesday–Sunday 10 am–5 pm

-Please note that Iris restaurant and Sip coffee kiosk are currently closed.
+Please note that Iris restaurant is currently closed.

 Open daily, including holidays, from dawn to dusk